 Highly engaging and personalized learning experiences are critical for acquiring new skills and knowledge.
-An MS in Instructional Design and Technology from Walden can fuel your passion for helping people learn.
+An MS in Instructional Design and Technology (Non-Licensure) from Walden can fuel your passion for helping people learn.
 During this program, you’ll develop skills at the forefront of instructional design and use the latest technology to create engaging, content-rich, multimedia instruction.
 You’ll also gain a deeper understanding of how and why people learn.
 An online master’s in instructional design and technology program can help prepare you for a role as an instructional designer, curriculum designer, education coordinator, or instructional coach in education, government, corporate, military, and healthcare settings.

 Experience a university with 50 years of experience designing learning experiences for working professionals.

 Get support from faculty passionate about instructional design.
 Take advantage of on-demand, self-paced content and tutorials.

 For your capstone course, identify and help solve a real-world problem, while building a portfolio for potential employers.

 Hone your skills with complimentary access to Adobe Captivate and Adobe Creative Cloud with applications.

 Curriculum - General Program Specialization

 - 30 semester credits